 Would you like to be a panelist?
 You don’t need to be a speaker, or even an expert, only to have something to contribute to a discussion about the topic.
 If you don’t want to be a speaker, but have something you’d like to share, and it would only take 10 minutes, not an hour, this may be a good way to share it.
 If you’d enjoy a discussion about some metaphysical or spiritual topic with others who have another point of view, this may be a great chance.
-If there’s no panel this year with a topic you’d like to see discussed, please use the contact form and suggest that we talk about it next year.
+If there’s no panel this year with a topic you’d like to see discussed, please use this form and suggest that we talk about it next year.

 Every year there are certain panels that are variations on themes, approaching subjects from a different angle.
 Included in these are the book recommendations panel, some sort of divination panel, a healing or healers panel, a shaman/spirit workers panel, and an ancestors panel.
 We also often pick a myth that can be compared across cultures, or a symbol (from water to earth), and often pick some chronic disease and how to live with and help it.
 We are not averse to bringing back panels that have been fruitful in past years.

 These are the panels we’re running this year.
 Let us know if you’d like to be a panelist (or moderator).
 Every year we suggest about 25 panels and we run the ones that fill with panelists first.
 We’ve now selected the 16 we’ll run, but there’s still a few spaces if you want to be on one.
 If a panel you were looking forward to doesn’t run, let us know, maybe next year it will fill.
 Each panel needs a moderator and 3-4 panelists.

 Art as a Spiritual Practice Panel: